0-29

 I get a therapist, I get a new one, I go to group therapy and physio once a week, I buy vintage dresses I never have the guts to wear and I wonder why I live in Oslo when I could be living in San Francisco.
 I go to vernissages, attend workshops and graduate shows, masking like a pro and trying desperately to hide my jealousy towards all the young and beautiful talent that seems to be everywhere.
 I have been dieting since I was 10, but I am still fat, I feel completely redundant and replaceable, and it’s incredibly debilitating.
 I spend way too much time reading news and reports about the climate and other humanitarian crisis, I don’t really have any close friends, maybe one or two, but they live far away.
 I miss my nieces and nephews deeply, but I could never move back home to the tiny island.

-It turns out I have ADHD and Anxious/avoidant personality disorder (AVPD), but no medicine helps, I insist on taking a CYP gene test and it reveals I don’t metabolize a long list of meds, meaning I have been taking antidepressant without any effect for the last 20 years.
+It turns out I have ADHD and Anxious/avoidant personality disorder (AVPD), but no medicine helps and I insist on taking a CYP gene test.
+It reveals that I don’t metabolise a long list of meds, meaning I have been taking antidepressants without any effect for the last 20 years.
 I am very angry, a lot of the time.
 Periodically I get it together, lose some weight, call my family, volunteer, win a competition, get published, hold a string of workshops and cry a little when the cool kids tell me “It wasn’t too bad”.